-Cost: $3,000 for five days of hands-on integrated photonics training
+Cost: $3,000 for three days of hands-on integrated photonics training

 Class size: The class will be limited to 12 registrants from the optics/photonics/electronics industry

 The fast-emerging field of integrated photonics, which enables photonic and electronic devices to communicate with one another within an integrated circuit package, is revolutionizing fields like low-power cloud computing, ultra-high-speed wireless, smart sensing, and augmented imaging.
 In this bootcamp, we'll cover key concepts and provide hands-on training using state-of-the-art tools.

 Rather than listen to lectures, students will solve problems using lab equipment to test passive photonic chips, which will prepare them for the challenges they will face in the workforce.

 What students will learn:

 - Coupling of fiber to on-chip waveguide - Couple light into an SOI chip using butt coupling and grating coupling

-- Measurement of integrated photonics devices - Collect data from straight waveguides, spirals, and ring resonators
+- Measurement of passive integrated photonics devices - Collect data from straight waveguides, spirals, ring resonators, and more

 - Basic concepts - TE/TM modes, confinement, evanescence, on-chip guiding

 - Virtual Lab - Game-based educational simulation to build intuition about on-chip light propagation

-- Data analysis - Python and/or Matlab to characterize devices based on real data
+- Data analysis - Matlab to characterize devices based on real data

-- Introduction to integrated photonics packaging - Semiconductor die packaging
+- Introduction to integrated photonics packaging - Solar cell packaging

 You will need: Laptop and lab notebook